 Geoff Keighley, or the Dorito-Pope as he was later to be called, was always fascinated by video games.
-From a young age Keighley wrote strategy guides and reviews for adventure games on BBS forums on the yet to be popularized Internet.
+From a young age Keighley wrote strategy guides and reviews for adventure games for BBS forums on the yet to be popularized Internet.
 Transitioning his writing to television on Victor Lucas’ Electric Playground and G4TV (Not to mention a role in a TBS game awards show in 1994), he saw the potential of broadening the appeal of video game coverage.
-Transitioning his role from journalist to presenter, he attempted to document the development a cultural significance of games rather than criticize.
-Taking his idea to SpikeTV, Keighley launched GameTrailers TV, a weekly video game that ran sporadically over the course of 8 years as well as producing a number of SpikeTV’s Video Game Awards shows.
+Changing roles from journalist to presenter, he attempted to document the development of cultural significance games rather than criticize.
+Taking his idea to SpikeTV, Keighley launched GameTrailers TV, a weekly video game program that ran sporadically over the course of 8 years, as well as producing a number of SpikeTV’s Video Game Awards shows.
 While his work has been criticized as marketing tools, the amount of mainstream attention and production values are still a rarity in the industry.

 During a 2012 promotional event for Halo 4, Keighley answered interview questions from incoming callers while sitting between a neatly stacked table of Doritos and Mountain Dew as well as a large Halo cardboard poster.
 The fallout was almost immediate with many declaring Keighley as a undercover spokesman for Microsoft pretending to be a journalist, even though he had left games journalism years prior.
-Keighley attempted to explain his involvement was similar to that of Tonight Show Host Jimmy Fallon appearing in CitiBank commercials, but his arguments we overtaken by unflattering photoshop images and memes.
-Even during the promotional interviews, Keighley defended Pepsi’s involvement in Halo 4’s marketing:
+Keighley attempted to explain his involvement was similar to that of Tonight Show Host Jimmy Fallon appearing in CitiBank commercials, but his arguments were overtaken by unflattering photoshoped images and memes.
+During the promotional interviews, Keighley defended Pepsi’s involvement in Halo 4’s marketing:

 “For a long time movies have always had all these promotional partners, and I think games haven’t.
 And you know, one of the things I’ve always believe in is that games need to be become more mainstream.
 I mean, guys like you and I play them but still, you know, the mass acceptance of how big gaming is [isn’t] fully appreciated.
 And one way, one conduit to serve, to reach that level of [that] sort of attention is by brand partnerships.”